+Vatan is an Indian restaurant in Kips Bay that only offers vegetarian options.
+The restaurant specializes in flavors from the Gujarat region of India and features unique decorations, such as hand-painted tables, a thatched roof, and a 20-foot-tall banyan tree.
 Vatan is one of the best Indian restaurants in New York for vegetarians and has an all-you-can-eat menu that includes distinctive dishes such as moong beans with curry and kheer, a rice pudding with nuts.
-Masalawala %26 Sons is the team behind Semma and Dhakama (another place you'll be hearing about shortly).
+Masalawala & Sons is the team behind Semma and Dhakama (another place you'll be hearing about shortly).

-New York is one of the top destinations for authentic Indian food in North America, with all kinds of flavors and styles found throughout the city.
-The restaurateur turned to Chintan Pandya, Junoon's student, to reinterpret regional Indian food with local ingredients from New York.
-Spice Symphony is a modern Indian restaurant with touches of Chinese influence located at the San Carlos Hotel in Midtown East.
+This meeting and dining venue for New York's Indian expatriate community offers more culinary attractions than a standard restaurant.
+Here, you'll probably try dishes related to four or five different regions of India, some of which are virtually impossible to find elsewhere in New York City.
+This low-key North Indian restaurant serves great versions of classics like saag paneer and chicken tikka masala.
+Their vegetarian Malai Kofta is also well worth trying!
+This restaurant offers a wide range of dishes prepared with traditional Indian flavors and spices inspired by Chinese cooking techniques.
+The restaurateur turned to Chintan Pandya, Junoon's student, to reinterpret regional Indian food with local ingredients from New York at Spice Symphony – a modern Indian restaurant with touches of Chinese influence located at the San Carlos Hotel in Midtown East.
 This simple hole in the wall has been a Houston Street staple since the early 90s and offers some of the most authentic Indian dishes in the city.